Florent Cuvelier: Walsall

 In June 2016, Cuvelier returned to Walsall, signing a one-year contract.
 He struggled with an ankle knock and ear infection in the first half of the 2016–17 season, before going on to struggle with a calf injury.
 Despite these setbacks he signed a new one-year contract in March 2017, with manager Jon Whitney saying "he's the type of person you can build your team around."
 He was restricted to 23 appearances across the 2017–18 season due to the form of George Dobson.
 Speaking in April he stated that the appointment of new manager Dean Keates had the players "buzzing" as Cuvelier also made a return to the starting eleven at the Bescot Stadium under the new manager.
-However he was released by Walsall at the end of the 2017–18 season.
+However, he was released by Walsall at the end of the 2017–18 season.

 Morecambe

 On 26 October 2018, Cuvelier joined Morecambe on a three-month contract and said that "the last couple of months have been difficult, they've been a roller coaster and I was delivering pizza just to get some money coming in".
 Manager Jim Bentley had brought Cuvelier to the Globe Arena after injuries to James Sinclair, Lamin Jagne, Alex Kenyon, Andrew Tutte, Andrew Fleming and Aaron Wildig.
-However he featured in only one EFL Trophy game for the "Shrimps" before his contract expired on 25 January.
+However, he featured in only one EFL Trophy game for the "Shrimps" before his contract expired on 25 January.

 International career

-Cuvelier has progressed through the youth teams of Belgium and was captain of the Belgium U19 squad.
+Cuvelier has progressed through Belgium's youth team and was captain of the Belgium U19 squad.